agsb/minute/README.md

 But which keys layout ?
 A historical QWERTY or a revised DVORAK ?

-Or reviews of frequency letters, digrams, like Colemak https://colemak.com/, or Workman https://workmanlayout.org/ ?
+Or reviews like Colemak https://colemak.com/, or Halmak https://github.com/MadRabbit/halmak or Workman https://workmanlayout.org/ ?

 Or a layout based on frequencies and finger movements, in classic or personal chosen texts, from Carpalx http://mkweb.bcgsc.ca/carpalx/ ?